Hashory/Hashory/README.md

 Hi there 👋

-I'm a university student studying _design thinking_ and _computer science_.
+I'm a university student, studying _design thinking_ and _computer science_.

+- **Web**: Experience in creating my own projects.
+- **Blender**: Understanding of its tools and operations.
+- **Unity**: Experience in making simple, single-player games.

+Recently, I’ve started exploring ways to improve workflows in anime production and am excited to grow in this area.

 ## 🔧 Skills